 They make the space appear more like a sporting stadium and distract the personal vibe of the property.

-Rather, complement this color with stone or wood accents.
+Rather, compliment this color with stone or wood accents.

 You’ll want to avoid combining two distinct tones of blue.
 For example, painting navy for siding lighter blue for your trim.